Not in a relationship? DON'T SWEAT IT... You can still TRAVEL SOLO!

-Do you feel the pressure to settle down?
-Worried because you haven’t met ‘The One’ and you’re in your 30’s (or almost 30!) so it should have happened by now, right?
-Maybe there is a reason why life has taken you down that path yet!
+We all feel the pressure to settle down.
+But maybe there is a reason why life has taken you down that path yet!

 After falling in love for the first time at a very young age, I experienced several long-term relationships.